tetratelabs/istio-0to60/docs/dashboards.md

 Grafana consumes these metrics to produce graphs on our behalf.

-- Close the Prometheus dashboard and terminal the corresponding `istioctl dashboard` command.
+- Close the Prometheus dashboard and terminate the corresponding `istioctl dashboard` command.

 ## Grafana